bndr/q2a-caching/README.md

 2. "qa_id" cookie is ignored at unlogged in status.
     - Post author ("me") by anonymous users is changed to "anonymous".
     - Post buttons ("edit", "close", "hide", etc) are not displayed to anonymous users.
-    - "Allow users to answer their own question" option" is not effective for anonymous users.
+    - "Allow users to answer their own question" option" is disabled for anonymous users.

 Installation
 ===========